BinomialLLC/basis_universal/shader_deblocking/README.md

 # Python+GLSL Shader Deblocking Sample

-This sample demonstrates how to use a simpler pixel shader to greatly reduce ASTC block artifacts, which can be quite noticeable when the block size goes beyond roughly 6x6.
+This sample demonstrates how to use a simple pixel shader to greatly reduce ASTC block artifacts, which can be quite noticeable when the block size goes beyond roughly 6x6.
+The basic idea: instead of always sampling the texture using 1 tap, you sample the texture either 1 time or X times (with a simple low pass filter) depending on whether or not the sample location is near a block edge.

 The shader determines if it's going to sample near an edge, and if so it samples a small vertical and horizontal region around the center sample and applies a small low pass filter.
 The example shader is compatible with mipmapping, bilinear filtering, trilinear filtering etc.